duckki/mini-snark/docs/kzg.md

 ## Complete Version of KZG

-The `kzg.py` is the complete version of KZG PCS.
+The `kzg.py` is the reusable version of KZG PCS.
 It's following a paper by Maksym Petkus, ["Why and how zk-SNARK works" (2019)](https://arxiv.org/abs/1906.07221).
 To follow the paper's notation, I renamed the secret key to `s`, from `alpha` and the new `alpha` represents the random shift value.

 Following features were added on top of the simplified version of KZG:

 - Multiple evaluation points using the target polynomial `t`.
 - Polynomial restriction by adding a shifted calculation as a "check sum".
-- Improved Zero-Knowledge property by randomly shifting the commitments in the prover.

 ### Trusted Setup